Rhea-Braithwaite/IntrotoIM/finalProject/journal.md

  - Given that I have basic code functionality, now would be a good time to start working on the Arduino compenent.
 If thta works fine that I can return and add the other elements that I want
  - Note to self: For the shadow element, a bar can be used to track how long a note has been pressed.
 If the state of the switch fro that lane changes before the bar fills, then stop playing the sound, and give only a portion of the score.

+#### Next Step
+ - Start working on the circuit.
+Start with a rough sketch of the schematic so I know how to build the circuit.
+Then build it and try to establish communication between Arduino and Processing to play the note.

 ## April 22, 2021
 ### Goals
  - Draw preliminary shcematic for Arduino